jimbolo/Business-Schema-Generator/.github/instructions/schema.instructions.md

 - `full-schema-hierarchy-min.html` - Reference for complete schema.org vocabulary hierarchy
 - `schema-data-types-min.html` - Reference for all supported data types and constraints
 - `schema-all-jsonld.jsonld` - Contains the definition of all terms in, all sections of, the vocabulary
-- Search for specific schema examples and usage patterns use PUPPETEER MCP and FETCH MCP and visit `https://schema.org/docs/search_results.html?q=`{SEARCH_TERM}` urls and include them in your analysis.
+- Search for specific schema examples and usage patterns use PUPPETEER MCP and FETCH MCP and visit `https://schema.org/docs/search_results.html?q={SEARCH_TERM}` urls and include them in your analysis.
 You may need to scroll subsequent pages to find the most relevant results
 - **ALWAYS and MUST** Scrape and Fetch the complete Schema.org Type specification to ensure you are validating ALL mandatory and optional properties and list them on chat and verify against the source content with me.

 ---

 ## **1. AI AGENT COMPLIANCE DIRECTIVES**

 ### **1.1 Absolute Requirements**
-- **NO GUESSING PERMITTED** - AI agents must verify every schema property and type against official schema.org specifications before implementation
+- **NO GUESSING PERMITTED** - AGENTS must verify every schema property and type against official schema.org specifications before implementation
 - **100% SCHEMA.ORG COMPLIANCE** - No approximations, interpretations, or "close enough" implementations allowed
-- **JSON-LD EXCLUSIVE** - AI agents must only generate JSON-LD format structured data
+- **JSON-LD EXCLUSIVE** - AGENTS must only generate JSON-LD format structured data
-- **MANDATORY VALIDATION** - AI agents must validate all generated markup using official tools before providing output
+- **MANDATORY VALIDATION** - AGENTS must validate all generated markup using official tools before providing output

 ### **1.2 Schema Context Rules**
 - **ALWAYS and MUST** Scrape and Fetch the complete Schema.org Type specification to ensure you are validating ALL mandatory and optional properties and list them on chat and verify against the source content with me.